globus/globus-compute/docs/endpoints/endpoints.rst

 Globus Compute Endpoints
 ************************

-A Globus Compute Endpoint is an agent (i.e., a service; a process) launched by the user to serve as a conduit for executing functions on a computing resource.
-The Compute Endpoint agent (CEA) manages the site‑specific interactions for executing functions, leaving users with only a single API necessary for running code on their laptop, campus cluster, or even leadership‑class HPC machines.
+A Globus Compute Endpoint is a process launched by the user to serve as a conduit for executing functions on a computing resource.
+The Compute Endpoint process manages the site‑specific interactions for executing functions, leaving users with only a single API necessary for running code on their laptop, campus cluster, or even leadership‑class HPC machines.

 In the mental model of Globus Compute, Endpoints are the remote instance: